filipecalegario/awesome-generative-ai/README.md

 ## Multimodal Embedding Space

 * [Microsoft KOSMOS-2](https://twitter.com/mervenoyann/status/1720126908384366649): new capabilities of perceiving object descriptions (e.g., bounding boxes) and grounding text to the visual world [[HF demo]](https://huggingface.co/spaces/ydshieh/Kosmos-2) [[arxiv]](https://arxiv.org/abs/2306.14824)
+* [Segment Anything | Meta AI](https://segment-anything.com/): "a new AI model from Meta AI that can "cut out" any object, in any image, with a single click"
 * [facebookresearch/ImageBind](https://github.com/facebookresearch/ImageBind): ImageBind One Embedding Space to Bind Them All

 # Datasets